-The Commission has issued eight country-specific recommendations to Slovenia to help it improve its economic performance.
+The Commission has made eight country-specific recommendations to Slovenia to help it improve its economic performance, which have been approved by all EU member states.
 These are in the areas of: public finances; sustainability of pensions and long-term care; labour market and wage-setting; financial sector; state-owned enterprises; corporate restructuring and insolvency proceedings; regulated professions and business environment; efficiency of the public administration.